10 Things In Your Home That Interfere With And Block Wi-Fi Signals

 Signal Disturbances and Interference

-One important reason to choose newer equipment that supports the 5 GHz frequency band is that the signals on this band have a shorter range and are therefore less likely to create and pick up interference from networks than older equipment using the 2.4 GHz band.
+When choosing new equipment that supports the 5 GHz and possibly 6 GHz frequency bands, you get wifi signals that have a shorter range and are less susceptible to noise and interference from other networks than older equipment that has to use 2.4 GHz.

 1. Your Neighbor’s Network

-When many networks are located closely together, for example in apartment buildings, this will affect the wireless capacity.
-For equipment on the 2.4 GHz band, neighboring networks are the single largest source of interference on the wireless network.
+When many networks are located closely together, such as in apartment buildings, this will affect wireless capacity.
+For equipment on the 2.4 GHz band, neighboring networks are the largest source of noise on the wireless network.

 See also: